Harry Paton (soccer): Motherwell

 In April 2023, Paton signed for Scottish side Motherwell on a contract until the end of the season, making his debut for the club later the same day.
 In June 2023, he signed a new two-year contract to remain with the club.
 Paton scored his first goal on August 26 for Motherwell, netting a stoppage-time winner to complete a 2-1 comeback win against Kilmarnock.

 On 28 May 2025, Motherwell announced that they were in discussions with Paton over a new contract, however on 16 June 2025 Motherwell confirmed that Paton had left the club after his contract hadn't been renewed.

 Forge FC

 In September 2025, Paton joined Canadian Premier League club Forge FC for the remainder of the 2025 season.

+Cavalry FC

+On February 5, 2026, Paton joined Canadian Premier League club Cavalry FC for the 2026 season.

 International career

 Youth

 Paton was part of the Canada U17 team who participated in the 2015 CONCACAF U-17 Championship where Paton played 6 times.
 He would be named to Canada's provisional squad for the 2020 CONCACAF Men's Olympic Qualifying Championship in February 2020.
 Paton was set to be named to the team ahead of the rescheduled tournament in March 2021, but Ross County opted to not release him.